suyashhchougule/rag_pipeline/README.md

 # RAG Pipeline 📚🔍

-A **modular retrieval-augmented generation (RAG)** pipeline that ingests documents (PDF, images), builds vector indexes using FAISS, and exposes a FastAPI endpoint for querying via a chat-based LLM.
+A **modular retrieval-augmented generation (RAG)** pipeline that ingests documents (PDF, images), builds vector indexes, and exposes a FastAPI endpoint for querying via a chat-based LLMs.

 ---